Whiteknight/CastIron/docs/index.md

 **CastIron** is a Micro ORM with particular focus on three ideas:

 1. The *Query Object* pattern to encapsulate database accesses as reusable objects,
-1. Deep modularity, where you can use the parts you want and ignore or replace everything, and
+1. Deep modularity where you can use the parts you want and ignore or replace everything, and
 1. Developer centricity with discoverable interfaces, easy fallbacks to tried-and-true `System.Data`, and helpful error messages.

 CastIron doesn't impose any required structure onto your program, nor require you to use any feature you don't want.